Small Mammal House Enrichment Internship

 Term of Appointment

-A three-and-a-half month internship is available for the Fall (September 15-December 30) and Spring (January 1-April 15).
+A three-and-a-half month internship is available for the fall (September 15 through December 30) and spring (January 1 through April 15).
 Interns will work 20 to 30 hours per week.
 Reasonable exceptions may be made in order to coordinate with university schedules.

 - Spring session: January through April.
 Applications accepted between August 1 and August 31.